Real Name: Teyanoga

 Savage Sword of Conan#59 (December, 1980) - Roy Thomas (writer/editor), Ernie Chan (artist)

 Savage Sword of Conan#76 (May, 1982) - Roy Thomas (writer/editor), Ernie Chan (artist)

-Official Handbook of the Marvel Universe A-Z Hardcover#7: MAGIC (2009) - David Sexton (writer), Jeff Younquist & Jennifer Gruenwald (editors)
+Official Handbook of the Marvel Universe A-Z Hardcover#7: Magic Appendix (2009) - David Sexton (writer), Jeff Christiansen (head writer/coordinator), Jeff Younquist & Jennifer Gruenwald (editors)

 Any Additions/Corrections? please let me know.

 Non-Marvel Copyright info

 All other characters mentioned or pictured are ™ and © 1941-2099 Marvel Characters, Inc. All Rights Reserved.
 If you like this stuff, you should check out the real thing!

 Please visit The Marvel Official Site at: http://www.marvel.com